What We Do

 Salman Khan (Khan Academy): for his ability to teach in a very friendly, accessible way.
-His website puts a great emphasis on mentoring.
-His story is worth checking out too!
+His website emphasizes mentoring, and his story is worth checking out!
 Read One World Schoolhouse if you want to know more.

-Benjamin Bloom: a famous educational psychologist, who discovered that combining private mentoring and mastery learning gives impressive results on students success.
-His Bloom's 2 Sigma Problem is a famous education problem, that we're trying to solve here at OpenClassrooms.
+Benjamin Bloom: a famous educational psychologist who discovered that combining private mentoring and mastery increases student success.
+His Bloom's 2 Sigma Problem is a famous education problem we're trying to solve at OpenClassrooms.
 We've written an article about this on Class Central if you want to know more!

-Maria Montessori: she developed the famous educational approach a hundred years ago that took her name.
+Maria Montessori: who developed the famous educational approach a hundred years ago that is named after her.
 While directed at younger learners, her method emphasizes student autonomy, responsibility, and hands-on learning.

 Sudbury Valley School: a democratic school where teachers and students are equal.
-Students learn at their own pace in mixed age groups, and can learn the way they want as long as democracy in school is respected.
+Students learn the way they want at their own pace in mixed-age groups - as long as they respect school democracy.
 It looks a bit extreme to some people because it's very different from what we're used to, but it's worth looking into!

 The Future Is Bright: We Just Have To Work a Lot to Build It

 We hope that you have a better sense of what we think here at OpenClassrooms. 🙂

-We don't say that everything in schools is wrong (great stuff is happening everywhere): we just say that we can go further.
+We don't say that everything in schools is wrong (great stuff is happening everywhere): we just think we can go further.

 Here is how we imagine the education of the future at OpenClassrooms (and we're working hard to make this happen!):

 We like theory and practice.
-People need to learn by making mistakes just like children do.
-Yes, mistakes hurt, mistakes look wrong, but they are an essential part of learning.
+People learn by making mistakes, just like children.
+Yes, mistakes hurt and look wrong, but they are an essential part of learning.

 We like to start with a real project.
-Even if students don't know how to do the project, we think it's better to show them a real world situation firsthand.
-This is how they get a sense of context, which will drive up their motivation to learn the lessons they need.
+Even if students don't know what they're doing, we think it's better to show them a real-world situation.
+This is how they get a sense of context, which will motivate them to learn the lessons they need.